TwinFan/XPMP2/docs/XSBAircraftFormat.md

 ```

 Defines the vertical offset for correct placement of the model on the ground
-with gears down.
+with gears down in meters between ground and center of gravity.

-If the `VERT_OFFSET` command is missing, then XPMP2 will read the `.obj` file(s)
+If missing, then XPMP2 will read the `.obj` and find the lowest feature of
-searching for the lowest feature defined in it and will use that point as
+the model and use this as reference.
+While that often works great,
-the reference for the vertical offset.
+there are cases when this process fails to find the perfect vertical offset.

 ### `OFFSET`